Can Cats Eat Peaches?

 However, diced peaches can still be dangerous for cats because they can choke on them if they get stuck in their throat.

 Yes, cats can eat peach ice cream.
 However, you should give your cat ice cream in small portions.
-The good thing with cats is that some artificial sweetener used to make ice cream does not affect the cat.
+The good thing about cats is that some artificial sweetener used to make ice cream does not affect the cat.

 The symptoms of peach poisoning in cats include drooling, diarrhea, abdominal pain, swelling/pain abdomen, vomiting, dilated pupils, coma, and convulsion.